The Last Voyage of the Demeter: Plot

-Dracula stalks the crew by night, biting Olgaren and turning him into a vampiric thrall.
-Olgaren is temporarily restrained but breaks free and begins hunting Toby, trapping him in the captain's quarters along with Dracula.
+Dracula kills Larsen and bites Olgaren, turning him into a vampiric thrall.
+Olgaren is temporarily restrained, but breaks free and begins hunting Toby, trapping him in the captain's quarters with Dracula.
 As the crew attempts to save him, Toby is bitten by Dracula.
 The next morning, the vampiric Olgaren, who had been tied to the mast by the crew, bursts into flames as the rising sun touches his body.
-Despite blood transfusions from his grandfather, Toby dies, and is wrapped in parts of the sailcloth for his burial-at-sea.
+In the evening, Joseph knocks Abrams out and escapes on a lifeboat, but Dracula chases and kills him.
+Despite blood transfusions from his grandfather, Toby dies the following day, and is wrapped in parts of the sailcloth for his burial-at-sea.
 During the funeral, the captain believes he sees Toby moving; he unwraps him, only for Toby to suddenly attack.
 The vampiric Toby then immolates in the sunlight (and severely burns his grandfather) before Clemens is able to throw him into the ocean.

 The remaining crew want to destroy the ship and drown Dracula to prevent him from causing chaos once they reach London.
-Eliot, Abrams and Wojchek are all killed by Dracula, and Anna is bitten again during an attempt to save Clemens.
+Abrams, Wojchek, and Eliot are all killed by Dracula, and Anna is bitten again during an attempt to save Clemens.
 Clemens rescues Anna by hitting Dracula with an axe, and Anna manages to crush Dracula with a part of the mast.
-Anna and Clemens jump ship, thinking the vampire is dead; before sinking, the ship ends up running aground on the British coast, enabling Dracula, with superhuman strength, to push the mast off of his body.
-The vampire screams in victory.
+Anna and Clemens jump ship, thinking the vampire is dead, but the ship ends up running aground on the British coast, enabling Dracula to push the mast off of his body and escape.

 As Anna and Clemens float on debris, she reveals to him that she is now becoming a vampire after Dracula's bite; the blood transfusions only delayed the process.
 As the day dawns, not wanting to become a monster, Anna willingly self-immolates in the sunrise, as Clemens drifts ashore.

 Arriving in London, Clemens goes to a local tavern, where he draws Anna's portrait in his notebook.
 He hears the knocking signal from the Demeters crew of "all clear", and then sees Dracula, dressed as an aristocrat, laughing at him; the vampire disappears.
 Leaving the pub, Clemens sees Dracula's shadow and follows him; he vows, for the memory and honour of his dead companions, that he will kill Dracula and send him back to Hell.